Guide to Generating and Comparing 3D Protein Structures¶

 In this example, the top hits all align to DNA polymerase proteins, suggesting strong structural similarity with the query sequence.

-The top hit aligns with the 1kfd-A chain, showing a high Z-score and a moderately low RMSD, which suggests similar function but some degree of structural divergence in the fold.
+The top hit aligns with the 8scr-D chain, showing a high Z-score (31.4) and a low RMSD (2.3), indicating strong structural conservation despite some sequence divergence.

-You can look up this complex on the RCSB PDB to view the full crystal structure along with other metadata:
+You can look up this entry on the RCSB PDB to view the full crystal structure and associated metadata:

-This section provides a way to search for more remote homology by using Z-score and RMSD values to assess fold similarity.
-Even when sequence identity is low, high Z-scores with reasonable RMSD values can indicate structural conservation.
-This can help refine your hypothesis about protein function.
-Follow-up analyses, such as structural alignments, allow you to precisely identify which regions of your unknown structure align with known proteins, offering deeper insight into potential roles and evolutionary relationships.
+DALI provides a complementary approach to Foldseek for detecting remote structural homologs.
+Even when sequence identity is low, high Z-scores combined with reasonable RMSD values can indicate meaningful structural conservation, helping to refine hypotheses about protein function.
+Follow-up structural alignments allow you to identify precisely which regions of your unknown protein align with known structures, offering deeper insight into potential functional roles and evolutionary relationships.

 Try running this workflow with Sequence 2 to see if you can generate a confident structural prediction.
 Based on the Foldseek or DALI results, assess whether any functional or structural annotations can be confidently assigned.